hamishcoleman/vnc2hid/README.md

 The setup steps are only needed to be done straight after bootup and will persist until the next boot.

+## Raspberry Pi

+Some of the Raspberry Pi boards have a USB Device port.
+All the Zeros have the correct connector as well and can be quickly used.
+The model A devices and the Raspberry Pi 4 USB-C connector can also be used.

+To enable the device port, edit your `/boot/config.txt` to add `dtoverlay=dwc2`

 # Normal usage

 Run the `./vnc2hid` program with no options to get a simple usage summary.